Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 </html>
 ```

-Boosted does not yet ship with a built-in color mode picker, but you can use the one from our own documentation if you like.
+OUDS Web does not yet ship with a built-in color mode picker, but you can use the one from our own documentation if you like.
 [Learn more in the JavaScript section.](#javascript)

 ### Building with Sass

-Our new dark mode option is available to use for all users of Boosted, but it's controlled via data attributes instead of media queries and does not automatically toggle your project's color mode.
+Our new dark mode option is available to use for all users of OUDS Web, but it's controlled via data attributes instead of media queries and does not automatically toggle your project's color mode.
 You can disable our dark mode entirely via Sass by changing `$enable-dark-mode` to `false`.

 {{< callout warning >}}
-Please be aware that some of Boosted's components always use the contextual dark mode to have the same rendering both in light and dark mode, such as our [Orange navbar]({{< docsref "/components/orange-navbar" >}}) and [Footer]({{< docsref "/components/footer" >}}).
+Please be aware that some of OUDS Web's components always use the contextual dark mode to have the same rendering both in light and dark mode, such as our [Orange navbar]({{< docsref "/components/orange-navbar" >}}) and [Footer]({{< docsref "/components/footer" >}}).

 If you need to use them, you won't be able to disable the dark mode globally.
 {{< /callout >}}